AndersonUniversity/rodney-clicker/README.md

 ##Contributors

-A special thanks to Jon Craton, Michael Carroll, Johnathan Alford, Conow Nowlan, Jacob Spires and Francis Uzorh, this project would not have been possible with out you all.
+A special thanks to Jon Craton, Michael Carroll, Johnathan Alford, Conor Nowlan, Jacob Spires and Francis Uzorh, this project would not have been possible with out you all.

 ## Useful Links